atlopes/zintbarcode/README.md

 Both should be downloaded from their sites ([**Zint**](https://sourceforge.net/projects/zint/ "Zint") project; [**VFP2C32**](https://github.com/ChristianEhlscheid/vfp2c32 "VFP2C32") project).
 For convenience, binary copies of both libraries are stored in this repository.

+To overlay an image on the barcode, the [**GdiPluX**](https://github.com/VFPX/GDIPlusX "GdiPlusX") library must be present in the application environment.

 **zintBarcode** is implemented as a class, and to put its definition in scope the command

 ```foxpro